hilton/hilton.github.com/presentations/naming-guidelines.md

 > Variable names should be short yet meaningful.
 The choice of a variable name should be mnemonic- that is, designed to indicate to the casual observer the intent of its use.
 One-character variable names should be avoided except for temporary "throwaway" variables.
 Common names for temporary variables are i, j, k, m, and n for integers; c, d, and e for characters. \[[6](#references)\]

-I don’t use this guideline, in practice, because I’m more concerned about avoiding abbreviations (guideline 12) than that names should not be too short.
+We don’t use this guideline, in practice, because we’re more concerned about avoiding abbreviations (guideline 12) than that names should not be too short.
-In fact, I’d partly accept these guideline, were it not for their exceptions for single-letter names, which I consider the worst kind of abbreviation.
+In fact, we’d partly accept these guidelines, were it not for their exceptions for single-letter names, which we consider the worst kind of abbreviation.

 ### Long Identifier Name

 > \[avoid\] an identifier name longer than twenty characters \[[2](#references)\]

-I only partly accept this guideline, because I prefer names to be as long as necessary.
+We only partly accept this guideline, because we prefer names to be as long as necessary.
-However, I would also consider a name longer than twenty characters to be suspiciously long, and look for either a simpler name or extracting an intermediate declaration, which sometimes simplifies the thing with the long name.
+However, we would also consider a name longer than twenty characters to be suspiciously long, and look for either a simpler name or extracting an intermediate declaration, which sometimes simplifies the thing with the long name.

 ### Number of Words

 > an identifier should consist of two, three or four words \[[2](#references)\]

-As with the previous guidelines, I don’t use this because I prefer to let the other guidelines determine length.
+As with the previous guidelines, we don’t use this because we prefer to let the other guidelines determine length.
 However, in his 2007 doctoral thesis, Relf reveals the neuroscience for limiting identifiers to four words, which suggests that may be a good idea.
-I don’t know what the objection to one-word names might be, especially when the correct term in a bounded context’s vocabulary (a subject domain term) might be a single word, such as a ‘shipment’ in a supply chain context.
+We don’t know what the objection to one-word names might be, especially when the correct term in a bounded context’s vocabulary (a subject domain term) might be a single word, such as a ‘shipment’ in a supply chain context.

 ### Class/Type Qualification

 > class names and type names should be qualified to identify their nature \[…\] e.g. `Fruit` (`FruitClass` and `Fruit_Tree` are considered more readable) \[[2](#references)\]

-I reject this guideline, as did the study participants (in \[[2](#references)\]).
+We reject this guideline, as did the study participants (in \[[2](#references)\]).
-I would consider adding a class name `Class` suffix redundant.
+We would consider adding a class name `Class` suffix redundant.
 Many languages use a capitalisation convention for type names, and a `class` keyword for declarations.
 Furthermore, professional software developers tend to use tools (IDEs) that indicate which identifiers are types, or support navigation to the declaration.
-I have never heard of anyone systematically adopting this guideline.
+We have never heard of anyone systematically adopting this guideline.

 ### Constant/Variable Qualification

 > numeric range constants should be fully qualified \[…\] e.g. `Minimum_Apple_Count` (`Apple_Count_Minimum` is considered more readable) \[[2](#references)\]

-This guideline seems reasonable, but I probably prefer grammatical English word order sometimes.
+This guideline seems reasonable, but we probably prefer grammatical English word order sometimes.

 ### Singular Word

 > identifier names should be composed of words in the singular \[[2](#references)\]

-I reject this guideline because it doesn’t consider collection types, but it’s easily fixed.
+We reject this guideline because it doesn’t consider collection types, but it’s easily fixed.
 Only use singular names for single values, and only use plural names for collections.

 ### Similar Identifier Names

 > \[avoid\] the appearance of two similar identifier names both in scope \[[2](#references)\]

-I don’t know whether to accept this guideline, because I don’t experience this as a problem in practice, and don’t know how onerous I would find it.
+We don’t know whether to accept this guideline, because we don’t experience this as a problem in practice, and don’t know how onerous we would find it.

 ### Enumeration Identifier Definition Order

 > \[avoid\] the appearance of two similar identifier names both in scope \[[2](#references)\]

-I partly accept this guideline, which at least requires an order and thus prevents (apparently) random order.
+We partly accept this guideline, which at least requires an order and thus prevents (apparently) random order.
 However, some enumerations, such as weekdays, have their own non-alphabetical _natural_ order.
 Fortunately, we follow guidelines blindly.